Patuxet

-The Patuxet were a Native American band of the Wampanoag tribal confederation.
+The Patuxet were a Native American band of the Wampanoag confederation.
 They lived primarily in and around modern-day Plymouth, Massachusetts, and were among the first Native Americans encountered by European settlers in the region in the early 17th century.
 Most of the population subsequently died of epidemic infectious diseases.
 The last of the Patuxet – an individual named Tisquantum (a.k.a.
 "Squanto"), who played an important role in the survival of the Pilgrim colony at Plymouth – died in 1622.

 Devastation

 The Patuxet were wiped out by a series of plagues that decimated the indigenous peoples of southeastern New England in the second decade of the 17th century.
 The epidemics which swept across New England and the Canadian Maritimes between 1614 and 1620 were especially devastating to the Wampanoag and neighboring Massachusett, with mortality reaching 100% in many mainland villages.
 When the Pilgrims landed in 1620, all the Patuxet except Tisquantum had died.
 The plagues have been attributed variously to smallpox, leptospirosis, and other diseases.